dan0788/laravel-coreui/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 ## This project is a corrected compilation of the original bilaschandra repository.
 Link original bilaschandra repository: https://github.com/bilaschandra/laravel-coreui.
 For more information: https://coreui.io/bootstrap/docs/integration-guides/laravel/
+# The changes are:
+1. The "Access to undeclared static property Spatie\Permission\PermissionRegistrar::$pivotPermission" error occurs when migrations are run because the migration is trying to access a static property ($pivotPermission) that is not declared static in the PermissionRegistrar class.
+To address this issue, the migration was modified to access the $pivotPermission property of a PermissionRegistrar instance, rather than attempting to access it as a static property.
+2. The "Route [verification.verify] not defined" error indicates that Laravel is trying to redirect or generate a URL for a route with the name verification.verify and it is not defined in your routes files, because an SMTP service is needed to validation of emails at the time of registration.
+Therefore MustVerifyEmail was disabled in the app/Models/User.php path.
+Also in routes/web.php, Auth::routes(['verify' => true]); placing Auth::routes();.
+If you want to enable this service in the future, SMTP must be configured in the .env file.
+#

 ## Laravel 11.x ready to start project